JuergenGutsch/blog/_source/_posts/2018-12-01-github-comments.md

 ## Owning the comments

-The comments are important contents, you provided to me, to the other readers and to the entire developer community.
+The comments are important contents you provide to me, to the other readers and to the entire developer community.
 But they are completely separated from the blog post they relate to.
 They are stored on a different cloud.
 Actually I have no idea where Disqus stores the comments.

 How do I own the comments?

-My idea is to use GitHub issues of the blog repository to collect the comments.
-Every first comment to a post creates a GitHub issue and any comment is a comment on this issue.
+My idea the was to use GitHub issues of the blog repository to collect the comments.
+Every first comment of a blog post should create a GitHub issue and any comment is a comment on this issue.
 With this solution the actual posts and the comments are in the same repository, they can be linked together and I own this comments a little more than previously.

 I already asked on twitter about that and got some positive feedback.

-> "For my blog comments I'm thinking about moving back from disqus to github issue based comments.
-Mainly because of the ads I don't want to show.
-What do you think?"
-TODO Twitter link

 ## Evaluating a solution